 Private Pesticide Applicator Training Available via Video, Mail

-In light of the COVID-19 situation, private pesticide applicator training has been shifted to online video training or through the mail.
+Private pesticide applicator training has been shifted to online video training or through the mail.
 The Missouri Department of Agriculture and EPA are offering the two methods in place of in-person training for completing the Private Pesticide Applicator Training (PPAT).
 Applicators have the option to participate in a Zoom video teleconference or by corresponding through regular mail.
 Applicators are asked to register online for the Zoom meeting.
-Certificates will be mailed to those who complete the course.

 Resources from National Organizations

 - NCGA tips for farmers to manage COVID-19 on the farm.

 - NCGA podcast on input availability with Nutrien Ag Solutions CEO Mike Frank.